Linear Recursion: Towards a Minimal Universal Type System

 Note that, by induction, $\calE(\calM(A),A)\red^* I$ and $\calE(\calM(B),B)\red^*I$. \item If $T= A \llto B$ then $\calM(T) = \lambda x.\calE(x,A)\calM(B)$, therefore\\

 \end{itemize} The last part is proved by induction on $T$. \end{proof}

-$\Lrec$, unlike \LLCI, is not normalising, and there are terms that cannot be erased using this definition.
+$\Lrec$, unlike \LLCI, is not normalising, and there are terms that cannot be consumed using the technique described above.
 There are even normalising terms that cannot be erased by reduction.
 For example, consider the following term $Y_\nat$ which represents a fixpoint operator (more details are given in Section~\ref{sec:PCF}):

-This term is typable (it has type $(\nat \llto\nat)\llto \nat)$) and is a normal form (the recursor rules do not apply because $f$ is a variable).
-However, the term

-does not have a normal form.
+This term is typable (it has type $(\nat \llto\nat)\llto \nat$) and is a normal form (the recursor rules do not apply because $f$ is a variable).
+However, the term does not have a normal form.
 On the positive side, closed terms of type $\nat$, or tuples where the elements are terms of type $\nat$, can indeed be erased using this technique.
 Erasing ``by consuming'' reflects the work that needs to be done to effectively dispose of a data structure (where each component is garbage collected).
+For arrow types, a different erasing mechanism will be defined in Section~\ref{sec:PCF}.

-\begin{theorem} Let $T$ be a type generated by the grammar: \( A,B ::= \nat \mid A \otimes B. \) If $\vdash_{\cal L} t :T$ and $t$ has a normal form, then $\calE(t,T)\red^* I$. \end{theorem} \begin{proof}By induction on $T$. \begin{itemize} \item If $T=\nat$, then $\calE(t,T) = \recfour{\pair{t}{0}}{I}{I}{I}$.
+\begin{theorem} Let $T$ be a type generated by the grammar: \( A,B ::= \nat \mid A \otimes B. \) If $\vdashL t :T$ and $t$ has a normal form, then $\calE(t,T)\red^* I$. \end{theorem} \begin{proof} By induction on $T$. \begin{itemize} \item If $T=\nat$, then $\calE(t,T) = \recfour{\pair{t}{0}}{I}{I}{I}$.
 Since $t$ is normalising, $t\red^* v$, and by the Adequacy result (Theorem~\ref{th:propLrec}), $v=\Suc^n 0$, $n \ge 0$.
 Therefore $\recfour{\pair{t}{0}}{I}{I}{I} \red^* \recfour{\pair{\Suc^n 0}{0}}{I}{I}{I} \red^* I$. \item If $T=A\otimes B$: $\calE(t,T) = \llet{t}{\pair{x}{y}}{\calE(x,A)\calE(y,B)}$.
 Since $t$ is normalisable then, by Adequacy (Theorem~\ref{th:propLrec}), $t\red^* v=\pair{u}{s}$.
 Thus $\llet{t}{\pair{x}{y}}{\calE(x,A)\calE(y,B)} \red^* \llet{\pair{u}{s}}{\pair{x}{y}}{\calE(x,A)\calE(y,B)} \red \calE(u,A)\calE(s,B)$.
 By induction hypothesis $\calE(u,A) \red^* I$ and $\calE(s,B) \red^* I$, therefore $\calE(u,A)\calE(s,B)\red^* II \red I$. \end{itemize} \end{proof} There is also a mechanism to copy closed terms in $\Lrec$: \begin{definition}[Duplication] Define $D^A : A \llto A\otimes A$ as:

 where $F = (\lambda y.\llet{y}{\pair{z}{w}}{\calE(z,A)\pair{w}{x}})$. \end{definition}